higlass/higlass/docs/view_config.rst

 Genbank files
 """""""""""""

-A Genbank file data source will load a complete genbank file from a remote URL and serve that as a ``gene-annotations`` datatype.
+A Genbank file data source will load a complete genbank file from a either text or remote URL and serve that as a ``gene-annotations`` datatype.
 See the `horizontal-gene-annotations section <track_types.html#gene-annotations>`_ for an example of a track type that can be used with Genbank files.

 .. code-block:: javascript